Bob Givens: Animation career

 Givens followed most of the Warner Bros. staffers to new studio DePatie–Freleng Enterprises, while also working with Jones once more on the Tom and Jerry cartoons produced by Jones at Sib Tower 12 Productions.
 He continued his Looney Tunes association by working at the Warner Bros.-Seven Arts cartoon studio in the late 1960s, remaining with that studio until it shut down.
 Further spells at DePatie–Freleng and Hanna-Barbera followed during the 1970s, before working at the reformed Warner Bros.
-Animation studio on Friz Freleng's Looney Looney Looney Bugs Bunny Movie (1981), Bugs Bunny's 3rd Movie: 1001 Rabbit Tales (1982) and Daffy Duck's Movie: Fantastic Island (1983).
+Animation studio on Friz Freleng's Looney Looney Looney Bugs Bunny Movie (1981), Bugs Bunny's 3rd Movie: 1001 Rabbit Tales (1982) and Daffy Duck's Fantastic Island (1983).
 He then had spells at Filmation (whose founder, Lou Scheimer, had actually worked under Givens when the two were freelancers in the 1950s) and Film Roman.

 Givens did the layout from Garfield and Friends from seasons 1 through 4 (1988 to 1992) and Bobby's World from seasons 1 through 5 (1989 to 1994) at Film Roman studios.

 In the 1990s, he worked with Chuck Jones once again, handling the production design duties on the Looney Tunes cartoons that Jones' production company worked on for Warner Bros.
 His last animation credit was on 2001's Timber Wolf, a direct-to-video animated feature written and produced by Jones.
 After Jones died the following year, Givens largely retired from active animation work, though he continued to teach and give animation talks well into his 90s.

+Overview: Robert (Bob) Givens was involved in every startup studio in Los Angeles in the Golden Age Of Animation assisting the Director's in character designs and layouts.